bio-guoda/preston/README.md

 ### Command Line Tool

 The command line tool provides four commands: ```update```, ```ls```, ```get``` and ```history```.
 In short, the commands are used to track and access DwC-A, EMLs and various registries.
 The output of the tools is [nquads](https://www.w3.org/TR/n-quads/) or [tsv](https://www.iana.org/assignments/media-types/text/tab-separated-values).
-Both output formats are structured in "columns" to form a three term sentence per line.
+Both output formats are structured in "columns" to form a three-term sentence per line.
 In a way, this output is telling you the story of your local biodiversity data graph in terms of simple sentences.
 This line-by-line format helps to re-use existing text processing tools like awk, sed, cut, etc. Also, tab-separated-values output plays well with spreadsheet applications and [R](https://r-project.org).

 The examples below assume that you've created a shortcut ```preston``` to ```java -jar preston.jar ``` (see [installation](#install)).

 #### `update`

 The ```update``` command updates your local biodiversity dataset graph using remote resources.
 By default, Preston uses GBIF, iDigBio and BioCASe to retrieve associated registries and data archives.
 The output is statements, expressed in nquads (or nquad-like tsv).
-An in depth discussion of rdf, nquads and related topics are beyond the current scope.
+An in-depth discussion of rdf, nquads and related topics are beyond the current scope.
 However, with a little patience, you can probably figure out what Preston is trying to communicate.

 For instance: